2022 Master Reading List

 There have been a few changes this year.
 In light of the pandemic that has been happening the last two years, some challenges have been discontinued, like Anne Bogel’s Modern Mrs. Darcy reading challenge, and I applaud her for encouraging her followers to read whatever and whenever they want.
 You can read her explanation if you’re curious.
 I always end up reading a lot of books every year, but I find myself not getting a lot of breathing room because I participate in so many challenges.
 This year, the focus is on reading for relaxation and not pushing so hard to check off these lists.

 After this post was originally published, the Reading Glasses Podcast came out with their reading challenge list, and Roxane Gay added some of her picks for the 2022 Audacious Book Club, so I’m adding those books to my totals.
 I’m also adding a new challenge, the Big Book Reading Challenge, which encourages the reading of more big books.
 By my count, that’s 125 books on the list, fewer than in the past, but I’m excited to get started!
-If you want to follow along and see my reviews when I share them, send a friend request or follow on Goodreads.
 Happy reading!

 Popsugar Reading Challenge (Count: 50/50)